STARS-Design-Track-2023/rtl-blocks-stop-watch/README.md

    - connect time_o to right[4:0].
    - connect mode to left[2:0]

-After you have made all the connections and instantiated your stop watch module within the top module, you can flash you design to the FPGA by running the following command in your terminal:
+After you have made all the connections and instantiated your stop watch module, you can flash you design to the FPGA by typing the following command in your terminal:
    - make

 Demo your design to a TA

-# Optional Steps
+# Optional Tasks

 If you have time, try to display the time_o value in decimal to the seven segment displays on the FPGA.

-You will probably need to write extra modules that will decode the decimal digits to the FPGA as well convert the binary representation to BCD representation.
+You will probably need to write a few extra modules.

-The final output should be something like this when the stop watch is in the running state:
+The final output should be something like this when the stop watch is running:

 <img src="./imgs/fpga_implementation.jpg" alt="fpga implementations" height=300>